 2 rounded tsp English Mustard

 2-3 tbsp Demerara sugar

-1. Place the gammon joint into a saucepan and cover with water, bring to the boil.
+1. Place the gammon joint in a saucepan and cover with water, bring to the boil.
 Drain off all the water and rinse the meat.
-Replace in the clean saucepan and pour over the apple juice or cider, then top up with enough water to barely cover the meat.
+Place in a clean saucepan and pour over the apple juice or cider, then top up with enough water to barely cover the meat.

 2. Add the onion, parsley and peppercorns.
 Cover with a lid and bring to the boil and simmer for 10 minutes.